Every 30 years or so, there is a new technological wave in the retail space. New innovations come along that push retail forward.

 Using this logic, this leads us to one conclusion: that we are due for the next great wave in retail innovation.
 What will that next wave be?
 And has this new technology already begun to emerge?
 In short answer: yes.

-The Physical World Gets Digital
+The Physical Retail Experience Gets Digital

 In the next wave of retail innovation, the physical retail space is going to become more digital.
 And examples of how this works is already starting to happen.
 Take electronic shelf labels (ESLs) as an example.
 ESLs make it possible to always feature the most accurate pricing of products – without the tedious process of going from item to item, changing the price.
 On top of that, ESL makes it possible to achieved Marked-to-market pricing in real-time to ensure the most competitive pricing.
 And also improve restock and salesfloor pick efficiency.